mhans003/passwordgenerator/README.md

 The user is asked for two preferences (password length and character type), and the program utilizes unique character codes corresponding to the user's choices to randomly generate a new secure password upon each iteration.

+The program ensures that at least one of a user's selected character types will appear in the generated password.

 ### Features

 * Responsive to screen sizes across devices.